General Telegraph 6d

 D12459 Rem-0E.

-I have colour-coded stamps on the same strip.
+I have colour-coded stamps on the same strip or matching remainders.
 Some strips may overlap.

 It is at least a starting point, giving something to build on.